Noetherian criteria for dimer algebras: Proof of main theorem

 \begin{proof} The cycle algebra $S$ is a finitely generated $k$-algebra by Proposition \ref{Bastuff}.8, whereas $R$ is an infinitely generated $k$-algebra by Theorem \ref{nonnoetherian theorem}.
 Thus $S$ is infinite over $R$ by the Artin-Tate lemma.
 Therefore $A$ is infinite over $Z$ by Lemma \ref{S over R}. \end{proof}

 An immediate question following Theorem \ref{non-finitely generated} is whether non-cancellative dimer algebras satisfy a polynomial identity.
-We note that homotopy algebras are always PI since they are subalgebras of matrix rings over commutative rings \cite[Introduction]{B2}.
+We note that ghor algebras are always PI since they are subalgebras of matrix rings over commutative rings \cite[Introduction]{B2}.

 \begin{Proposition} Suppose $\psi: A \to A'$ is a cyclic contraction.
 If the head (or tail) of each arrow in $Q_1^*$ has indegree $1$, then $A$ contains a free subalgebra.
 In particular, $A$ is not PI. \end{Proposition}